MarkusGordathian/discord-bot-best-practices/README.md

 self-loops and potential security exploits.
 Using a zero width space such as `\u200B` and `\u180E` in the beginning of each message also prevents your bot from triggering other bots' commands.
+9. **Avoid mass messages**.
+For messages such as maintenance announcements, avoid sending a message to all your bot's servers.
+Instead, consider creating a server for your bot with an announcement channel to use for such messages.

 If you have an idea for an addition or change to this document, please make a pull request and we can discuss it.